things to do in birmingham

 🌆 Do you like Peaky Blinders?
 Then this offer is for you!

-Top 10 Things to Do in Birmingham, UK (by a local)
+Top 23 Things to Do in Birmingham England

-The ultimate local’s guide to all the most fun things to do in Birmingham for adults, kids, families, and couples.
+The ultimate locals guide to all the most fun things to do in Birmingham for adults, kids, families and couples, what to do in Birmingham today, and more.

 1. The Custard Factory & Street Art Scene